 Can you Prepare the same recipe using mutton?

-So if you use mutton make sure the mutton is properly cooked and is soft.
+So if you use mutton make sure the mutton is properly cooked and soft.

 How long should we marinate the chicken?